 For a delicious and informal meal check out the takeaway fish and chips served up fresh from Rockfish.

-Make sure that your wanderings take in all the highlights of the town, including Bayards Cove and fort, Foss Street, Royal Avenue Gardens, the market, the boat float and the riverside embankment.
+Make sure that your wanderings take in all the highlights of the town, including Bayards Cove and fort, Foss Street, Royal Avenue Gardens, views of the Britannia Royal Naval College, the market, the boat float and the riverside embankment.